cloudmesh-community/book/chapters/cloud/chameleon/faq-orig.md

 ![image](images/putty2.png){width="\columnwidth"}

-Once the program is opened, click the Generate button, seen above in blue.
+Once the program is opened, click the Generate button, seen previous in blue.
 PuTTY Key Generator will then ask you to move your mouse around the program's blank space to generate "randomness" for your key.?